MassTer PACE vs Open-Source MMM comparison slide – Marketing Mix Modeling platform evaluation for global marketing teams

 Initial build alone takes 6–16 weeks

 The customisation advantage of open source is real and worth acknowledging.
-If your organisation has a large, stable data science team that wants to build bespoke modelling capability as a competitive asset, open source gives you full control.
+If your organization has a large, stable data science team that wants to build bespoke modeling capability as a competitive asset, open source gives you full control.
+Most organizations, when honest about their resource profile, do not fit that description.

 The question is which path to in-housing actually works.